-The pirates of the Caribbean are said to have robbed the territory blind by the height of the golden age.
-These pirates preyed on ships and relieved them of their bounty, sometimes in the most violent ways.
+Now let's get into some pirate history.
+The pirates of the Caribbean were a menace to sea farers and preyed on ships and relieved them of their bounty.
+Very often, pirate attacks were carried out in violent ways.
 Many of the pirates who sailed the seas of the Caribbean, and elsewhere, were said to have been soldiers or merchants at one time or another.
 In many cases, these were men and women who went off the ‘conventional’ path after having their previous careers end in less than favorable ways.
-Some say these included people who had been cast aside or abandoned by their governments and had to find a new way of life.
-From history, it is clear that some people felt that becoming a pirate was their only real chance at having a good life.
+Some say these included people who had been cast aside or abandoned by their governments.
+These people would be required to find a new way of life.
+Based on the history, it seems as though many of these people felt as though the pirate life was their only real option.

 The age of piracy lasted around 80 years from 1650 to 1730.
 Some of the islands that were famously inhabited by pirates include New Providence in The Bahamas and Jamaica.
 Nassau, the capital city of The Bahamas and the main settlement on the island of New Providence, became the epitome of a pirate haven, around 1715.
 Many of the pirate crews who ended up in Nassau were fleeing from more unfriendly ports, which had become rather inconvenient for them.

-At the time that piracy was at its height, the Royal Navy, the United Kingdom’s fleet of military ships, had just a few vessels in the Caribbean.
+At the height of piracy in the islands, the Royal Navy, the United Kingdom’s fleet of military ships, had just a few vessels in the Caribbean.
 In fact, there were only two of them stationed there in 1670, despite the fact that the Caribbean comprised mostly British colonies.
 By the year 1718, this number had increased to 124, making it harder for piracy to thrive.
 That was the point where the Royal Navy intervened and pursued pirates, bringing the ones they could find to justice.
-The punishment handed out to many captured pirates was swift, but we’ll touch on that as we explore the lives of some of the most famous pirates of the Caribbean.
+The punishment handed out to captured pirates was swift, but we’ll touch on that later as we explore the lives of some of the most famous pirates of the Caribbean.

 Fun fact: Henry Every was considered the world’s most successful pirate!
 Dubbed “The King of Pirates” by those that have studied his exploits, he is not as well-known as some of the more popular names, but his successes are said to have lured many men into the world of piracy.